silitics/rugpi/www/docs/ctrl/index.md

 4. **Cyber Attacks:** A malicious actor may try to compromise a device by installing a manipulated update.
 Therefore, an update solution should provide mechanisms to prevent manipulated updates from being installed.

-Rugix Ctrl addresses these challenges by ensuring transactional updates, on-device validation with rollback capabilities, reliable state management, and protection against malicious updates.
+Rugix Ctrl addresses these challenges by ensuring atomic updates, on-device validation with rollback capabilities, reliable state management, and protection against malicious updates.
 By utilizing Rugix Ctrl, you can rest assured that your devices remain reliable, secure, and up-to-date, **allowing you to focus on delivering value to your users**.

 ## High-Level Overview